LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/boys-are-just-like-girls.md

 and a smile was not enough

-but way more than what they could take.
+but freaking more than

+what they both could take.